puppeteer/puppeteer/docs/api.md

 });
 ```
 #### event: 'disconnected'
-Emitted when puppeteer gets disconnected from the Chromium instance.
-This might happen because one of the following:
+Emitted when Puppeteer gets disconnected from the Chromium instance.
+This might happen because of one of the following:
 - Chromium is closed or crashed
-- `browser.disconnect` method was called
+- The [`browser.disconnect`](#browserdisconnect) method was called

 #### event: 'targetchanged'
 - <[Target]>